 Cabin Creek - South Loop - the South Loop trail is great for beginners and reached from the far parking lot, occasionally groomed for multi-use.
 Mt.
 Amabilis is a very popular ski area, and very crowded, you may want to snowshoe elsewhere where you can get away from the crowds.
 You also need the special grooming sticker to park here.

-Lake Easton State Park - Relaxed atmosphere, snowshoe through the campgrounds or to the outside of the groomed trail.
+Lake Easton State Park - Relaxed atmosphere, snowshoe through the campgrounds or along the lake shore next to the groomed snowmobile trail (lightly used) to the outside of the groomed trail.
 In this area, the forest is open enough to go explore.

 Salmon la Sac - Winter wonderland exploring shared with snow machines.
 This can be an excellent area to venture off the groomed as it is a bit more open and very scenic.
 Try the voluntary non-motorized areas.